Z5ai/cg2/README.md

 ## Building the exercises

 Refer to the file HowToBuild.pdf in the repository root for illustrated instructions on how to set up the official Windows build environment and build the exercise code.

+## Linux pointers

+To solve the exercise in a productive way under Linux, we do recommend using an IDE.
+Many current offerings (like the open source Visual Studio Code editor) support opening a CMake-enabled source tree directly.
+However, you will have to manually create the launch and debug configurations for your IDE of choice.
+The CMake files of the exercise will create shell scripts in the CMake build directory for launching each of the exercises, named `CG2_exercise1.sh`, `CG2_exercise2.sh` and `CG2_exercise45.sh`, respectively.
+You can inspect them to find out how to launch the `cgv_viewer` binary and provide it with the necessary command line arguments for each exercise, which you can then adapt for your IDE.